brookshi/Hitchhiker/README.md

 # <img src='https://raw.githubusercontent.com/brookshi/Hitchhiker/master/client/public/hitchhiker-title-dark.png' height='20'/>

-Hitchhiker Api is a Restful Api integrated testing tool that support Schedule, Response comparsion, Stress Test etc. You can deploy it in your local server.
+Hitchhiker Api is a Restful Api integrated testing tool that support Schedule, Response comparsion, Stress Test, support upload js file to hook request, easy to deploy it in your local server.
 It make easier to manage Api with your team.

 [中文 Read Me](README_cn.md)